Skip to main content

 The six driver kinds

 The kind-specific methods are the meat.
 A CameraDriver yields FrameBuffers.
 A GpsDriver yields GpsFixes.
 A GimbalDriver takes attitude commands.
-The shared four-method preamble lets the agent’s peripheral manager handle every kind uniformly.
+The shared four-method preamble lets the agent’s peripheral manager handle every kind uniformly, whichever language the driver is written in.
+In Python the kind-specific stream methods return an AsyncIterator.
+In Rust they return a SampleStream (a boxed Stream), and the opaque *Session base class becomes a Session associated type the host hands back as a token.

 Lifecycle

-1. The plugin’s on_start hook constructs the driver and registers it: peripheral_manager.register_camera_driver(driver).
+1. The plugin’s on_start hook constructs the driver and registers it with the peripheral manager.
+In Python that is peripheral_manager.register_camera_driver(driver); in Rust it is ctx.peripheral_manager.register_camera_driver(driver_ref).
 The manifest must declare the matching sensor.camera.register capability or registration is rejected.

 2. The peripheral manager calls discover() on every registered driver at boot and on USB / serial hotplug events.
 Each driver reports a list of XCandidates for devices it claims it can open.

 3. Multiple drivers may claim the same device.
-The peripheral manager arbitrates by priority (manifest’s driver_priority field) and falls back to first-registered when ties occur.
+The peripheral manager arbitrates among the candidates and opens one of them.

 4. The winning driver gets open(candidate, config) called against it. config is the operator-edited config validated against config-schema.json.